onflow/flow/flips/20210824-fcl-tx-payer-service.md

 ## Objective

-FCL provides a mechanism for a transactions fees to be payed by an account other than the proposer or any of the authorizers of a transaction.
+FCL provides a mechanism for a transactions fees to be paid by an account other than the proposer or any of the authorizers of a transaction.

 A transaction payer service would be a service that facilitates signing as the